Solution | Store Segmentation#

 Clustering Model Analysis#

-This slide is for a technical user, such as a data scientist, to monitor model performance.
+This page is for a technical user, such as a data scientist, to monitor model performance.
 It provides insights into the model’s performance, such as the silhouette score, the feature importance, and the cluster profiles.

 Dataiku screenshot of the Demographic Feature Importance chart of the Dashboard for Store Segmentation